Kei Kamara: Sierra Leone striker retires from international football

 Sierra Leone star Kei Kamara has announced his retirement from international football after 15 years with the Leone Stars.

-His last outing for his country came in a 1-0 defeat to Equatorial Guinea at Stade Omnisport de Limbe on January 20, 2022.
+His last outing for his country came in a 1-0 defeat to Equatorial Guinea at Stade Omnisport de Limbe on January 20, 2022 during the 2021 Africa Cup of Nations.

 Editors' Picks